-We currently offer 18 nutritional supplements, a line of 5 skin care products and a sweetener.
-We have selectively evolved our product offering over our history.
-Traditionally, our core line of nutritional supplements, which represented 51.1% of net product sales for the year ended December 31, 2014, included the following four products:
+We currently offer 17 nutritional supplements, and our product offering has selectively evolved over our history.
+Our core line of nutritional supplements which represented 63.8% of net sales for the year ended December 31, 2015, included the following five products:

-- Reliv Classic and Reliv NOW two basic nutritional supplements containing a full and balanced blend of vitamins, minerals, protein and herbs - Innergize! an isotonic sports supplement in two flavors - FibRestore a high-fiber and antioxidant supplement
+- Reliv Classic and Reliv NOW two basic nutritional supplements containing a full and balanced blend of vitamins, minerals, protein and herbs - Innergize! an isotonic sports supplement in two flavors - FibRestore a high-fiber and antioxidant supplement - LunaRich X a soy concentrate with elevated levels of lunasin, in capsule form

 Following the introduction of our LunaRich X capsules in 2013, we experienced a gradual shift in our product sales mix reflecting an increasing emphasis on Reliv NOW and LunaRich X capsules.
-Historically, Reliv Classic had been our best-selling product but for the year ended December 31, 2012, for the first time in our history, Reliv NOW became our best-selling product as a result of adding LunaRich soy flour to Reliv NOW.
-For the year ended December 31, 2014, Reliv NOW constituted 20.7% of net product sales, LunaRich X capsules represented 13.2% and Reliv Classic constituted only 10.4%.
+For the year ended December 31, 2015, Reliv NOW constituted 23.2% of net sales, and LunaRich X capsules represented 17.5%.
 The combination of Reliv NOW and LunaRich X capsules have increasingly become the focus of our product strategy.
 As a result of this strategy, in March 2014 we launched our Super Pack product kit that contains four cans of Reliv NOW and two bottles of LunaRich X each containing 120 capsules.
 The Super Pack was designed as a simple, focused approach that capitalizes on our two most popular products and provides an entry point at a 25% discount for new distributors who want to build a business.
-Super Packs constituted 4.6% of net sales in 2014.
-Because of the success of the Super Pack, in December 2014 we launched a second Super Pack containing Reliv Classic and LunaRich X for our distributors and customers that prefer Reliv Classic.
+Super Packs constituted 5.5% of net sales in 2015.
+A Super Pack containing Reliv Classic and LunaRich X is also available for our distributors and customers that prefer Reliv Classic.

 We periodically refine our products and introduce related new products and product categories.
-Our internal research and development team has developed most of our products, and we hold U.S. patents on six of these products -Arthaffect, ReversAge, Cellebrate, GlucAffect, ProVantage and 24K.
+Our internal research and development team has developed most of our products, and we hold U.S. patents on five of these products -Arthaffect, ReversAge, GlucAffect, ProVantage and 24K.
 In addition, we have applied for a U.S. patent on our CardioSentials product.
 We also hold the exclusive license to patents and patent applications related to lunasin through a Technology License Agreement we entered into in July 2013.